 Olympic athlete for a day

-Get the background on what Olympics were really about
+A family friendly experience on what Olympics were really about

 After knowledge comes exercise – there’s a historic gym nearby, and that’s where you’ll get to try some classic techniques for really old events, such as the discus and the javelin throw and practice newer ones like the shot put, long jump and relay races.